Electronic-sniffing dog helps in pedophilia arrest in Mexico - NewsBreak

 Maatman was apparently so sure of himself he talked openly about his activities on the internet.
 But Mexican prosecutors were ready to work with the nongovernmental organizations.

-Operation Underground Railroad quickly set up a plan to lure Maatman into a trap, using the chat rooms and social media spaces he was active on.
+Operation Underground Railroad, or OUR, quickly set up a plan to lure Maatman into a trap, using the chat rooms and social media spaces he was active on.

 Mexico City prosecution detectives were waiting when Maatman showed up at a bus station — near a gas station — on the edge of the city’s main park on June 5.